Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 Pricing

-Free: $0/month β Chat, web search, code execution, desktop extensions, and connectors β but no Cowork access.
+Free: $0/month for chat, web search, code execution, desktop extensions, and connectors (does not include Cowork access)

-Pro: $17/month (annual) or $20/month (monthly) β Includes Cowork, Claude Code, unlimited projects, Research, memory, and more models.
+Pro: $20/month ($17/month billed annually) for Cowork, Claude Code, unlimited projects, Research, and Microsoft 365 integrations

-Max: From $100/month β Everything in Pro, plus 5x or 20x more usage, higher output limits, and priority access.
+Max: Starting at $100/month for everything in Pro, plus 5x to 20x more usage, higher output limits, and priority access

 Head-to-head comparison